chain-ml/theoriq-agent-sdk/README.md

 ### Core of the Agent

-Writing the core function of an `HelloWorld` Agent
+Writing the core function of a `HelloWorld` Agent

 ```python
 def execute(context: ExecuteContext, req: ExecuteRequestBody) -> ExecuteResponse: